Managing Costs with Kubernetes and FinOps Integration

 5. Foster a culture of continuous improvement by providing training to your technology and finance teams.

-Total Cost of Ownership (TCO) for Your Technology Environment
+How to Determine Total Cost of Ownership (TCO)

 1. Hardware and Software Costs – The most obvious cost to consider when purchasing technology components is determining the required hardware and software for implementation.
 The costs of both hardware and software will impact the total cost of ownership (TCO).
 Additionally, factoring in the maintenance costs of hardware and software is crucial for ensuring reliability and security.